Low blood pressure or hypotension is something many people suffer from nowadays.

 The normal blood pressure, according to medicine is 120 mm HG as the top blood pressure reading with 90 mm HG as bottom blood pressure reading.

-When your pressure dips below those numbers, you might experience some low blood pressure symptoms.
+When your pressure dips below those numbers, you might experience some symptoms of low blood pressure.

 However, bear in mind that for some people, normal blood pressure is 90 with 60 or even lower.